OWASP/AppSecAms2019/program/allstars.md

 Allstars 2019 is delivering in one full day what’s known to be the finest, hand-selected talks from prolific speakers and top-tier researchers in the field of information-security.

 You can think of Allstars 2019 as a conference inside a conference - offering you one day with the most interesting influencers in today’s web application & general IT (in-)security.
-Allstars 2019 is a dedicated invited-speakers track at the OWASP Global AppSec Amsterdam conference conference.
+Allstars 2019 is a dedicated invited-speakers track at the OWASP Global AppSec Amsterdam conference.

 Allstars 2019 itself is free.
 You only need to have a ticket for the OWASP conference to get in.